micro-os-plus/micro-test-plus-xpack/website/pages/testing.md

 A recent **Node.js** (>=16) run environment.
 For instructions on how to install it, see the [prerequisites](https://xpack.github.io/install/) page.

-To run the native tests, a C++ development environment is required.
-On macOS install Command Line Tools; on Ubuntu install `build-essential`.

 With **npm** available, install **xpm**: